The first 30 days after a diagnosis — what to do and what can wait

 You've probably heard that getting a serious diagnosis is like grief.
 It is, and it isn't.
 Grief is for something that's already gone.
 This is for something that's happening to someone you love while you're watching, and you still have to show up and be somewhat functional.
 That's a different kind of hard.

 Some people cry a lot in these early days.
 Others get very organized and productive, which feels good until the organizing is done and they hit the wall.
-Some get angry, while some feel almost nothing—frightening them because they think they should be more upset.
+Some get angry, while some feel almost nothing, which frightens them because they think they should be more upset.
 All of this is completely normal.
+According to the CDC, family caregivers experience significantly elevated rates of anxiety and depression, and the onset of these symptoms is most acute in the first weeks following a loved one's diagnosis.
 Processing this isn't a choice, and there's no correct way to feel.

 What matters is giving yourself permission to feel badly without trying to fix it immediately.
 Strength and capability aren't required right now.
 If you need to sit in your car for twenty minutes after an appointment, that's allowed.
 Telling someone what happened and crying is allowed.
 Not talking about it yet is allowed.
 There will be time for all of this.